Curse of the Cannibal Confederates: Production

 The film is a remake of sorts.
 It is based on a film that director Malanowski had collaborated with star Steve Sandkuhler, known as Night of Horror.
-The former was also about dead Confederate soldiers tormenting a bunch of dirty hippies in a Winnebago.
+The former was also about dead Confederate soldiers tormenting a bunch of vacationers in a Winnebago.
+That film had no bodycount, and the confederates were only shown in silhouettes.
+Malanowski decided to remake his own film, with added gore scenes.

 Legacy

 In his book, All I Need to Know About Filmmaking I Learned from The Toxic Avenger, Troma president Lloyd Kaufman lists this among the five worst films in Troma's library.

 Mark Redfield, who played a minor role in the film, was one of the few crew members whose career continued after the film; he directed and starred in the critically successful 2006 film The Death of Poe.
 Coincidentally, in Redfield's first collaboration with Malanowski, Night of Horror, one of the characters constantly quotes Poe's poem, The Raven.